xabbu42/Master/arbeit.md

 new prehistoric relations.
 \End{lcorollary}

+TODO decide for a proof, adapt main proof for correspondance?

 \Begin{proof}
 In the 1\. case we only remove occurrances of $□$ so no new prehistoric relations are introduced.
 In the 2\.\ case no new